Inbox and SFTP

 Click

-button under URL title.Share the URL with the uploader who will use it transfer the files to your vault.
+Copybutton under URL title.Share the URL with the uploader, who will use it to transfer the files to your vault.

-Uploaders must type your inbox password before uploading their files.
+Uploaders must type their inbox password before uploading their files.

 Upload Files to Password Protected Inbox

-To upload files into an password-protected inbox navigate to your local browser.
+To upload files into a password-protected inbox navigate to your local browser.

 - Paste the URL you received in a new tab and press .